klonyyy/MCUViewer/README.md

 1. Download the *.deb package and install it using:
 `sudo apt install ./STMViewer-x.y.z-Linux.deb`
 All dependencies should be installed and you should be ready to go.
+Optional: make sure you have the rights to access usb port.
+When installing ST's software such as Cube Programmer it will most probably also install needed udev rules.

 Windows:
 1. Make sure you've got GDB installed (v12.1 or later) and added to your PATH (the easiest way is to install using [MinGW](https://www.mingw-w64.org))